colquittlab/colquittlab.github.io/team/index.md

 {% include section.html %}

 {%
 include list.html
 data="members"
 component="portrait"
 filters="role: pi"
 %}
 {%
 include list.html
 data="members"
 component="portrait"
 filters="role: phd"
 %}
 {%
 include list.html
 data="members"
 component="portrait"
 filters="role: programmer"
 %}
 {:.center}

-{% include section.html background="images/banner.jpg" dark=true%}
+{% include section.html background="images/2-28-20-UCSC-Arial-SLM.jpg" dark=true%}

-Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
+Our lab encompasses approaches and ideas from systems neuroscience, developmental biology, evolution, and genomics, and' were excited to build a diverse and collaborative team of researchers.
+We're actively recruiting at several levels and look forward to welcoming new members.
+Please contact Brad at colquitt@ucsc.edu for more information.

-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
+We are located on the stunning UC Santa Cruz campus, embedded in a redwood forest on the northern end of the Monterey Bay, in the vibrant city of Santa Cruz.

 {% include section.html %}